 - One chapter of Franken Fran had a man attempt to serve his murdered daughter to the guests at her birthday dinner.
 Unfortunately, Fran instantly recognized the human meat for what it was, being a surgeon.

-- Used in K-On! when the club is allowed to sell their teacher's guitar, Ritsu attempts to keep most of the money for the girls by telling her it sold for much less than what was paid.
+- Used in K-On! when the club is allowed to sell their teacher's guitar, Ritsu attempts to keep most of the money from the girls by telling her it sold for much less than what was paid.
 The teacher then asks for the receipt, which has the real amount on it.
 Ritsu tries to eat the receipt before finally handing it over.

 - In Watchmen, when a kidnapper realizes he abducted the wrong little girl and her parents won't be able to pay the ransom, he kills her and feeds her remains to his German shepherds to get rid of the evidence.
 When Rorschach realizes this, he snaps and burns the kidnapper alive.
 It was a defining moment in his life, and he never recovered from the psychological trauma.

 - In Calvin and Hobbes, Calvin occasionally likes to pretend he is a forcibly detained space captain while at school.
 Upon being sent to the principal's office in one strip, he eats his hall pass since it is considered "evidence" in his imaginary world.

 - A 1994 sequence in For Better or for Worse involved some friends of Elizabeth trying to get her hooked up with Anthony (who liked her but was too shy to say so) by writing a fake note that claimed to be from Elizabeth to Anthony.
 When the note was discovered by a teacher, taken away and then returned to Anthony at the end of the class (still unread), one of the friends, Dawn, grabbed the note and ate it to avoid embarrassment for everybody involved.
 Elizabeth and Anthony still ended up getting together, and many years later (after various intervening twists and turns) got married.